Student representatives

 Student Council

-Bachelor of Physiotherapy (3rd year)
+Bachelor of Physiotherapy (4th year)

 E-mail

 Hey!
-I’m Benjamin, a third-year international Physiotherapy student physio-ing at UQ.
+I’m Benjamin, a fourth-year international Physiotherapy student physio-ing at UQ.
 Leaving my country to start a new chapter in another has been a rollercoaster of challenging times and intense excitement.
 Looking back, I can proudly say that my university journey has been absolutely rewarding!
 My favourite part is that I’m carving this journey into lifelong memories alongside my wonderful peers who made my university life much more colourful than I imagined it could have been.
 I recognise the utmost privilege of being able to serve as the voice of my peers in pursuit of better changes.
 I want to advocate for changes that will reflect positively on all physiotherapy students.
 Just as we share laughter and joy, as your student representative, I would love for you to share your thoughts, concerns and suggestions to help create a fulfilling university experience at the heart of UQ Physiotherapy.
 So if something buzzes across your mind, please feel free to reach out at any time!
 I never bite, and I’m always happy to lend an ear!

 Student Council